Certain features in PSPDFKit need additional permissions, which will require modifications in your

 Info.plistfile and provide a purpose string for this key.
 If your app attempts to access TYPE without a corresponding purpose string, your app exits.

-These rules are statically enforced at upload time in iTunes Connect.
-The static code analyzer can’t possibly understand if code is used or not, the descriptions for
+These rules are enforced statically at upload time in App Store Connect.
+The static code analyzer can’t detect whether or not the code is being used, so the descriptions for

-NSMicrophoneUsageDescription need to be added always when linked with PSPDFKit, even if you do not allow image/sound annotation creation.
-This is not user-visible, therefore if you do not use this anywhere in your app, so you can use something generic.
+NSMicrophoneUsageDescription need to be added when linked with PSPDFKit, even if you don’t allow image or sound annotation creation.
+The description isn’t visible to the user; therefore, if you don’t use this anywhere in your app, you can use something generic.

-If you do not set this, the application will crash with the following error log:
+If you don’t set this, the application will crash with the following error log:

 [access] This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app’s Info.plist must contain an NSMicrophoneUsageDescription key with a string value explaining to the user how the app uses this data.

-Edit your Info.plist and assign a descriptive string to this key to fix this issue.
-PSPDFKit checks for this as well, since 5.5.1, to warn you in advance if this has been forgotten.
+Info.plist file and assign a descriptive string to this key.
+PSPDFKit has been checking for this since 5.5.1 to warn you in advance if you forget.
 See our sample projects for examples of such descriptions.

-Note: Audio Recording is not available in extension contexts, so this option will always be filtered out.
+ℹ️ Note: Audio recording isn’t available in extension contexts, so this option will always be filtered out.

-Apple might request information how they can test
+Apple might request information about how it can test

-UIBackgroundModes.
-Simply attach a sample PDF that contains sound.
-The file we provide here contains copyright-free sample music and can be used to test sound annotations.
-Just make sure you don’t accidentially disable sound annotations via excluding it from
+UIBackgroundModes — simply attach a sample PDF that contains sound to this request.
+The file provided here contains copyright-free sample music and can be used to test sound annotations.
+Just make sure you don’t accidentally disable sound annotations by excluding them from

 If you use